European-XFEL/Karabo/doc/concepts/gui.rst

 .. note::

-    For configuring new Beckhoff servers it is best practive to instantiate the server somewhere in the domain of the project, i.e. manually on the host and let the server create generic devices.
+    For configuring new Beckhoff servers it is best practice to instantiate the server somewhere in the domain of the project, i.e. manually on the host and let the server create generic devices.
 This will yield the proper instance ids on each device, as configured on the PLC.
 You should then